gsbrodal/gsbrodal.github.io/ipsa/exam-statistics.md

 | June 2019 |  1 |  4 | 13 | 26 | 51 | 36 | 12 |  143  |
 | June 2018 |  0 |  0 |  6 | 16 | 34 | 23 | 12 |   91  |

 Notice that during 2018-2019 the final exam in the course was a multiple-choice exam.
-Since 2020 the exam has been a programming exam.
+Since 2020 the exam has been a programming exam, with internet access allowed during 2020-2025.